 The GRE doesn’t give you any composite or total score – reason enough to treat the Verbal and Quant scores separately.

 Do your research.
 Which programs are you interested in?
 Which university?
-How competitive is admission?
+How competitive is an admission?
 What was the average GRE score for last year’s incoming class?
 You need to know the role of the GRE in the admission process at your target programs.
 What about work experience, extra-curricular, and co-curricular activities?

 Decide your target scores according to all this, especially your area of study and your target universities.
 For example, a safe Quantitative score for a student of English or History will be lower than a safe Quantitative score for an Engineering student.